What You Need To Know About Calcium Channel Blockers

 This means not crushing, chopping, or dissolving these medications unless you’re told it’s okay — especially if you’re taking a medication that ends in XL or XR, which means extended release.
 Cutting pills will negate that effect, and possibly cause adverse effects.

-You must not rely on the information on our website as an alternative to medical advice from your doctor or another professional healthcare provider.
+You must not rely solely on the information on our website as an alternative to medical advice from your doctor or another professional healthcare provider.
 If you have specific questions about any medical matter, you should consult your doctor or another professional healthcare provider.
 If you think you may be suffering from any medical condition, you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice or discontinue medical treatment because of information posted on our website.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.